by Maurice Y. Michaud (he/him)

 Seeing such a sharp trend change obviously got me wondering as to why it is happening, for there are more MPs and MLAs today than there were 100 years ago.
-Now again, don't get me wrong!
-I think it's a good trend!
-But what could possibly explain it?
+What could possibly explain it?
 We know from Statistics Canada that life expectancy of men at birth has gone from 58.8 years in 1920–22 to 79.3 years in 2009–2011, while that of women in that same time bracket has gone from 60.6 to 83.6 years, but could that be the only explanation?
 Are people in public office younger today?
 Or perhaps a combination of both?

-I have the raw data; I guess I just need to come up with a way of testing those hypotheses.
-Any statistician or demographer out there willing to help me?
+As you can see, I have the raw data, so I guess I just need to come up with a way of testing those hypotheses.
+Any statistician or demographer out there willing and able to help me?